gabriel-bornea/monadyssey/readme.md

 ### Usage
-This library is designed to be used in TypeScript applications where functional programming patterns are preferred for managing asynchronous operations, ensuring safety from empty lists, and handling errors in a structured way.
+This library is designed to be used in TypeScript applications where functional programming patterns are preferred for managing asynchronous operations, ensuring safety, and handling errors in a structured way.

 ### Examples